muppin/mastering-DevOps/Docker/Notes.md

   docker run --restart always -d your_image
   ```

-  This restart policy ensures that the container restarts automatically unless explicitly stopped.
+  In Docker, the always restart policy ensures that a container restarts automatically whenever it stops.
+Whether it’s manually stopped or exits due to an error, Docker will promptly restart it.

 - **Unless Stopped:**
   ```bash